EmadYaY/Mechatronics-2/final-led-by hand.md

 8. **Exiting the Program:**
    - The program terminates gracefully when the user presses the 'k' key.
-   - Once the loop exits, the video capture device is released, and OpenCV windows are closed.
+   - The video capture device is released once the loop exits, and OpenCV windows are closed.

 **Conclusion:**
 - In conclusion, our Python program demonstrates the real-time detection of hand gestures, making it an excellent educational tool for beginners interested in image processing and human-computer interaction.

+  Fazel Mohammad Ali Pour